Donate to CVUUS

 CVUUS welcomes one-time gifts honoring life passages to the Seasons of Life Fund.
 We publicize the occasion and the name of the donor but not the amount in our monthly newsletter.

-For more information about how to make an immediate gift or pledge of future financial support to CVUUS, please contact the office at (802) 388-8080 or email firstname.lastname@example.org.
+For more information about how to make an immediate gift or pledge of future financial support to CVUUS, please call (802) 388-8080 or email firstname.lastname@example.org.